mychan24/restinginpca/README.md

 # restinginpca
 A powerful distraction from real work.

+Test to push from RStutio

-Test to pull from RStutio
+Test to pull from Github to Rstudio